EvanWhelan/Copernicus_Extractor/README.md

 This will extract data from the file found in the data folder in the user's home directory

-##### Specifying a country by which to filter the data
+##### Specifying a region by which to filter the data

-Use the `--country` flag, followed by the country's name.
+Use the `--region` flag, followed by the region's name.

 Example:

-`python3.7 copernicus_extractor.py --mode e --country Ireland`
+`python3.7 copernicus_extractor.py --mode e --region Ireland`

 This will extract all air quality data within a bounding box that surrounds Ireland.

 The bounding box is retrieved by using the [Nominatim OpenStreetMap API](https://wiki.openstreetmap.org/wiki/Nominatim)

-***NOTE : If a country is not specified, the entire dataset will be stored in the database, which may be upwards of 1GB in size depending on the file you use***
+***NOTE : If a region is not specified, the entire dataset will be stored in the database, which may be upwards of 1GB in size depending on the file you use***

 ##### Specifying a table name

 ***It is required that you pass the --tablename argument when using the program in extract mode

-You can specify the name of the table you want the data to be stored in with the `--tablename` argument `python3.7 copernicus_extractor.py --mode e --country Ireland --tablename irish_data` will
+You can specify the name of the table you want the data to be stored in with the `--tablename` argument `python3.7 copernicus_extractor.py --mode e --region Ireland --tablename irish_data` will

 ***NOTE : If a table name is not specified,a table name will be formatted from the name of the file provided.
-If a country is provided, the country's name will be appended to the end of the table name***
+If a region is provided, the region's name will be appended to the end of the table name***

 #### Worked Example:

 ###### Command:

-`python3.7 copernicus_extractor.py --mode e --country Ireland --tablename irish_data`
+`python3.7 copernicus_extractor.py --mode e --region Ireland --tablename irish_data`

 1. The software will extract all data from the grib file that is contained within the bounding box surrounding Ireland.